ahmadajmi/multilingualwithangular/README.md

 #### Demo Installation

-Make sure you have [Node.js] and [bower] installed then the following commands to
+Make sure you have [Node.js] and [bower] installed then run the the following commands to install npm and bower dependencies.

-Install Node.js packages

 ```
 npm install
 ```

-Install Bower packages

 ```
 bower install